Inflationary Particle Production and Implications for WIMP Substructure: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Thomas Biekötter for useful comments on the manuscript.
 I am supported by the STFC under grant ST/X000753/1.
-I also want to acknowledge support of the grant PID2024.161668NB.I.
+I also want to acknowledge support of the grant PID2024-161668NB-I00.